jadar/DeveloperCapes/README.md

 ###FAQ:
 ####1.
 I'm getting a NullPointerException when starting a dedicated server:
 You're probably trying to register a file url in a way that is not recommended.
 Use DevCapesUtil.addFileUrl() instead!
-If that's not what you're doing then make an issue on GitHub.
+If that's what you're doing and it's still crashing, then make an issue on GitHub.

 ####2.
 I'm getting a NoClassDefFoundError and/or a RuntimeExcption (related to an invalid side) on a dedicated server:
 See answer to question 1.